NALTP/Rules/README.md

       - (i) In extreme cases, if no player can be found, the CRC may approve a loan for a player not currently rostered to an NALTP team.
     - (b) All loans must be approved by the CRC before the player plays.
       - (i) Failure to acquire approval may result in punishments such as--but not limited to: forfeiture, forced replay, and waiver point penalties.
-    - (c) Loans within Novice league will only be approved in cases where a team would otherwise forfeit.
-    - (d) Players with significant Minor league minutes will not be allowed to be loaned within Novice league.
-      - (i) Significant Minor league minutes will be defined as averaging more than 15 minutes of Minor league play per week.
-        - (1) Example: If a player has played 40 total Minor league minutes through week 2, they may not be loaned within Novice league in week 3 (20 minutes per week average).
-    - (e) A loaned player may not play for 2 different teams in a single week unless approved by the CRC.
-      - (i) Reasons for approval may include (but are not limited to) lack of minutes or perceived impact to league balance.

 #### Section D - Captain Specific Roster Changes
   - (1) Playing captains who step down or are removed from their position may not be traded.